Welcome to POPP – home of iconic outdoor table tennis tables.

 • schools, universities and colleges

-• multi-family, affordable and student housing developments
+• multi-family, affordable, build-to-rent (BTR) student housing developments

 • retail and hospitality venues and precincts